DRosarioDev/Eduplays/CONTRIBUTING.md

-# 🤝 Contributing to MindRush
+# 🤝 Contributing to Eduplays

 First of all, thanks for taking the time to contribute!
 Every bit of help is appreciated, whether it's a bug fix, a new game, or a UI improvement.